TDgraph/Netflix-react/README.md

-Thin is a Netflix-clone website..
+This is a Netflix-clone website..